SuzeShardlow/SuzeShardlow.github.io/_posts/2020-03-26-debugging-javascript-beyond-console-log.md

 We can even click and drag to resize the column widths.

-The array is still logged inline under the table in case we want to expand the levels and inspect all the methods we could call on the array, in the same way as when we console.log() it.
+The array is still logged inline under the table in case we want to expand the levels and inspect all the functions we could call on the array, in the same way as when we `console.log()` it.

 ## console.table(products, [ 'name', 'price' ])